hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 Or use `@function` or `@procedure` comment tag:

+> [!IMPORTANT]
-> **Note:** the first word of the comment must be the function name.
+> The first word of the comment must be the function name.
 Without it the parser can not find the exact comment of the function:

 ```go
 // Hello sends a hello message